-The variation in bars 6-7 is an example of a sophisticated harmonic sequence formed from fixed keyboard shapes that's easy to play and sounds good in context.
-The three tritones not in the blues scale emphasize the melodic departure from it in bars 8-9, while their "all fourths" voicings (augmented fourth with a fourth on top) provide a bluesy sound in a blues context.
+The variation in bars 6-7 provides an example of a sophisticated harmonic sequence formed from fixed keyboard shapes that's easy to play and sounds good in context.
+The three tritones not in the blues scale emphasize the melodic departure from it in bars 8-9, while their "all fourths" voicings (augmented fourth with a fourth on top) provide a bluesy sound.
 The segue from bar 5 slides its final shape (a tritone with a major third on top) up a whole tone.
 The shape then slides down a minor third while morphing into the first all-fourths shape.
 The final all-fourths shape segues smoothly back to the original blues by morphing into the same shape as at the end of bar 5.
 Thinking this way guides playing without reference to complex chord symbols.

-NON-CLASSICAL DOMAIN: "PRELUDE TO AN AFTERNOON OF A FAUN"

-Home Tonic - C# (4 sharps key signature: Aeolian of C#)
+NON-CLASSICAL DOMAIN : "PRELUDE TO AN AFTERNOON OF A FAUN" Home Tonic - C# (4 sharps key signature: Aeolian of C#)

 This piece and Goodby Porkpie Hat have something unexpected in common, namely the //DM.L blues scale.
 I was motivated to investigate this piece by things said about its creative violation of music convention in the article Beauty in the Void, Alex Ross, The New Yorker, Oct.
 29, 2018.
-I was curious about the non-classical modes it might use.
 My source for the written music is the Classical Fake Book, 2nd Edition, Hal Leonard (2013), page 222.
-The key signature is 4 sharps and the home tonic is C#, identified by the final note of the melody line.
+The music in the fake book looks innocently (and misleadingly) simple - a melody line with a few accidentals and some chord symbols above it for mostly triad chords.
+The problem is it gives almost no sense of the scales in play beyond the fact that all the notes of the chromatic scale enter the picture somewhere.